Boeing doubles 787 deliveries in the third quarter

 Orders for the new 737 MAX drove the increase, Boeing said.
 The company logged orders for 377 of the single-aisle 737 jets in the quarter, up from just three in the second quarter of 2012, and compared with 243 in the third quarter of 2011.

-Among the big buyers, United Airlines (UAL.N) ordered 100 of the 737 MAX planes, and Air Lease Corp (AL.N) and GE Capital Aviation Services GEA.N ordered 75 each.
-Virgin Australia Airlines (VAH.AX) ordered 23.
+Among the big buyers, United Airlines ordered 100 of the 737 MAX planes, and Air Lease Corp and GE Capital Aviation Services ordered 75 each.
+Virgin Australia Airlines ordered 23.
 (Reporting by Alwyn Scott; Editing by Maureen Bavdek, Tim Dobbyn and M.D.
 Golan)